 We continue to be subject to risks and uncertainties in connection with the COVID-19 pandemic.
 The extent of the future impact of the COVID-19 pandemic on our business continues to be highly uncertain and difficult to predict.
-We continue to provide an uninterrupted supply of our portfolio of products for patients.
+We continue to provide an uninterrupted supply of our FDA approved products and the vitaPearl family of products.
 We believe we have sufficient inventory of finished products to meet anticipated demand in the near future.
 Additionally, we believe we have sufficient active pharmaceutical ingredients on hand for the continued manufacture of our products.
+The ultimate global recovery from the pandemic will be dependent on, among other things, actions taken by governments and businesses to contain and combat the virus, including any variant strains, the speed and effectiveness of vaccine production and global distribution, as well as how quickly, and to what extent, normal economic and operating conditions can resume on a sustainable basis globally.

 For additional information, see the discussion of our risks and uncertainties related to COVID-19 in Note 1, Basis of presentation and summary of significant accounting policies in Item 1, Financial Statements, appearing elsewhere in this 10-Q Report, and in our 2020 10-K Report.